Pseud0n1nja/finance-research/README.md

 ###Financial Research With Brian Granger
-#####_initial work accomplished in the summer of 2014_
+#####_prelimenary work done in the summer of 2014_
-Contains work which is adding to the development of the Ipython Notebook through research and development for a library in data and market analysis that has potential applications in investment management.
+This repository is adding to the development of the Ipython Notebook through research and development for a library in data and market analysis that has potential applications in investment management.
 I am specifically attempting to replicate a model presented by Didier Sornette which seeks to anticipate big changes or predict crises in the financial market.